Frequently Asked Questions for

 Certainly.
 Our workshop environment is built on mutual trust and respect for everyone in attendance.
 We hold your stories in that room and make sure that everyone feels safe and comfortable.
 The first step to getting rid of your fear of public speaking is to get up there and speak in front of strangers!
 When you are the main character of your story, you take ownership of your narrative.
 Telling your story will help you to find strength in vulnerability and the worries of "What will I say?" and "What will people think of me?" will start to dissipate.
 We're here for you!

 I’ve taken a TMAS workshop in the past.
 Can I sign up for this workshop too?

 It depends.
 If you've attended a Tell Me A Story hour long presentation or have taken any of our former online classes, this is a great next step to dive deeper.
 If you've taken one of our evening or weekend workshops in the past, this is not the workshop for you.
 Because of our small class size we'd like to give priority to students who have never (or just lightly) dipped their toes in this art form.

 Can I wait until the day of the workshop to register?

 No. All participants must register in advance of the workshop.
-Due to the small group size, this workshop is likely to sell out.
+Due to the size of our Small Group intensive, this workshop is likely to sell out.

 Can I take this workshop with a friend?